byzheng/PubConnector/README.md

 ## TiddlyWiki

-## Features

-Show toolbar over webpage with DOI in the TiddlyWiki
-  * show Tiddlywiki icon in Google Scholar
-  * show Tiddlywiki icon in Scopus for paper page, citation list, search result
-  * show authors for publications in the Tiddlywiki
-  * link back to authors and publications in Tiddlywiki

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or raise an issue if you have ideas for improvements or bug fixes.